1. How can I register my child to participate in FLEX?

 3. When will FLEX testing take place in my region?

-FLEX Round 1 testing takes place between September and November of every year.
-FLEX tests in approximately fifty different cities in Russia.
-This number is subject to change and it is a good idea to check the FLEX website (frequently, starting in very early September) to see when Round 1 will come to your region.
+FLEX Round 1 testing takes place between September and October of every year.
+FLEX tests in approximately fourteen different cities in Moldova.
+This number is subject to change and it is a good idea to check the FLEX website (frequently, starting in very early August) to see when Round 1 will come to your region.

 4. If I do not pass in one city can my child participate in another region?